taejun-lifelongjourney/pipeline/README.md

 # Pipeline
-A yet another tiny python library for pipelining sequantial data processing steps and running in parallel way with multiple processes
+A yet another tiny python library for pipelining sequantial data processing steps and running them in parallel way with multiple processes

 # Usage
 ```python